Repair when Not in Use

 Solutions for a toilet making refill sounds on its own or ghost flushing

 Sometimes you can hear a toilet refilling without being flushed.
 This sound can happen intermittently and occur every few minutes or every few hours.
-Such a refill sound is usually alerting you that your toilet is losing water, either internally (if there’s no water on the floor or exterior of toilet) or externally leaking if you see water outside the toilet.
+Such a refill sound is usually alerting you that your toilet is losing water, either internally or externally.

 Read below if: